xingbpshen/medical-calibration-fairness-mllm/README.md

 This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC), in part by the Canadian Institute for Advanced Research (CIFAR) Artificial Intelligence Chairs Program, in part by the Mila - Quebec Artificial Intelligence Institute, in part by the Mila-Google Research Grant, and in part by the Canada First Research Excellence Fund, awarded to the Healthy Brains, Healthy Lives initiative at McGill University.

 ## Citation
-If you find this repository useful in your research, please cite our paper:
+If you find this repository useful in your research, please consider citing our paper:
 ```bibtex
 @inproceedings{shen2025exposing,
   title={Exposing and Mitigating Calibration Biases and Demographic Unfairness in MLLM Few-Shot In-Context Learning for Medical Image Classification},